elijahkash/push_swap_gui/README.md

 ### Install

 This is a simple python3 package already added to PyPI.
 Therefore, to use you do not need to "clone" it from github.
-Just open terminal and run:
+Then just open terminal and run:

 `> pip3 install push_swap_gui`

+> In some cases this may fail.
+Then, for example on Ubuntu 20.04, exec `> sudo apt install python3-tk` and try again.

 > If you have just started at school42 and have never encountered python and have difficulty installing the application, visit this page: https://github.com/elijahkash/push_swap_gui/wiki/FAQ_for_beginners